Hi! I’m Cath

 For far too long, the world has relied on a definition of success defined by WEALTH, POWER and STATUS.
 It’s certainly allowed humanity to push the boundaries, explore new ideas and build vast empires.
 But it has also come at a cost.

 Our planet has been treated as a resource to be exploited for our own gain.
-We’ve created a society that is vastly unequal, causing great suffering for many of our fellow human beings and of course, our delicate eco-systems.
+We’ve created a society that is vastly unequal, causing great suffering for many of our fellow human beings and our delicate eco-systems.
 Our lives have become so rushed and over-scheduled we’re losing touch with each other, as well as the deepest parts of ourselves and our place in the universe.

 Here’s what I believe that looks like: